vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1980 A Sixth-century A.ḍTemple from Kosala. in: Archives of Asian Art 33 (1986), 38–48.

-1981a Ancient Kosala and the Stellate Plan. in: Williams, J.G. (ed.), Kalādarśana, New Delhi. pp. 137–45.
+1981a Ancient Kosala and the Stellate Plaṇin: Williams, J.G. (ed.), Kalādarśana, New Delhi. pp. 137–45.

 1981b The Siddheśvara Temple at Palāri and the Art of Kosala during the Seventh and Eighth Centuries. in: Ars Orientalis 12 (1981), 49–56.

 Stein, Burton

 1969 Interpretation of the Agrarian System of South India. in: Frykenberg, R.E. (ed.), Land Control and Social Structure in Indian History.
-Madison. pp.
+Madisoṇpp.

 175–216.

 1978 All the King’s Mana: Perspectives on Kingship in Medieval South India. in: Richards, J.F. (ed.), Kingship and Authority in South Asia.

-Wisconsin–Madison. pp. 115–67.
+Wisconsin–Madisoṇpp.
+115–67.

 1983 Mahānavamī: medieval and modern kingly ritual in South India. in: Bardwell L. Smith (ed.), Essays on Gupta Culture.
 Delhi. pp. 67–90.